TheGoodlike13/liberty_or_death/README.md

     sudo adduser {username} vboxsf

 I run this command.
 It doesn't work.

-"The group 'vboxsf' does not exist."
+    The group 'vboxsf' does not exist.

 Maybe I didn't install the additions after all :(

 Upon further inspection, the answer contains a link to [#who_needs_gui_anyway](#who_needs_gui_anyway)